-Solutions and test strips are the cheapest options in the short term but they will need replacing from time to time.
-A digital meter is easier and quicker to use but will be more expensive in the short term, and will occasionally need calibrating.
+Solutions and test strips are the cheapest options in the short term, but they will need replacing from time to time.
+A digital meter is easier and quicker to use but will be more expensive in the short term and occasionally need calibrating.

 pH Testing Solution Instructions

-- Take a measured sample of water from the tank (usually into a test tube.)
+- Take a measured water sample from the tank (usually into a test tube.)

 - The instructions on the solution bottle will direct you to add several drops of solution to the sample.